JoshuaCWebDeveloper/openclaw-polytropos/docs/polytropos/procedures/development.md

 - All commits intended for `master` must arrive through a pull request based on `origin/master`.
 - Standard development pull requests target `master`, not a release branch.
 - Large project pull requests may target a `feature/<project-name>` branch until the project is ready for `master`.
-- Do not release from a development branch or from `master`.
-- Do not merge a release branch back into `master`.
-- `origin/main` is legacy and must not be used for development or release work.
 - Keep each pull request focused and include the documentation required by the fork policy.

 See also: